 Experts: COVID-19 is not transmissible between people and pets

-Posted by Neil Norman on 24th March 2020
+Posted by Chelsey Puffer on 24th March 2020

 The novel coronavirus (COVID-19) is changing our lives and a lot of people have questions about how the virus might affect pets.
 It can be challenging to discern and digest all the information shared on social media, so we gathered up credible source material to keep you as informed as possible.
 The Centers for Disease Control and Prevention, the intergovernmental World Organisation for Animal Health, American Kennel Club and the World Health Organization have some reassuring information about life with your pets in this age of novel coronavirus.